okamigarden/kamidots/README.md

 Look below for a manual installation guide!

 > [!WARNING]
-> Any personal modifications may be overwritten.
-Backups of previous configurations will be available in ~/.config/config_backups.
+> Any personal modifications may be overwritten!

 # 🔧 Manual Installation

 If you prefer a manual setup, you can copy the required configuration files into your .config directory.

 # Placeholder for manual installation steps
-rsync -av ~/kamidots ~/.config
+> [!WARNING]
+> Any personal modiciations may be overwritten! rsync -avf ~/kamidots/.config ~/.config

 Refer to the manual installation guide for specific application configurations.